leoniesmits/browser-technologies/opdracht1/README.md

 ```
 Instead of just defining the font in every CSS element, I could set up a new file with @font-face to use stacks of fonts and set fallbacks easier.

-### Color
+### 3. Color
 On the site [toptal](https://www.toptal.com/designers/colorfilter) I tested for all color blindness.
+I think the results are pretty good, since I stuck with one color and one grey.
+The contrast is alright, although the font makes the yellowish orange I used a little harder to read.
+I could experiment with making it darker.
 These are the results:

 > Left: original, right: colorblind version
 #### Protanopia